Learning Disability Today

 Collaboration

-The research project is being led by Associate Professor Andrew Power at University of Southampton, together with Professor Melanie Nind, also at Southampton, and Dr. Ed Hall, University of Dundee.
-There are also two researchers on the project, Dr. Hannah Macpherson (based in Southampton) and Dr. Alex Kaley (based in Dundee).
+Associate Professor Andrew Power at the University of Southampton, Professor Melanie Nind, also at Southampton, and Dr. Ed Hall at the University of Dundee are leading the research project.
+Two researchers, Dr. Hannah Macpherson (based in Southampton) and Dr. Alex Kaley (based in Dundee), are also involved.
 The project is funded by the Economic and Social Research Council.

-Researchers at the universities of Southampton and Dundee, working with local and national partners, will speak to local providers of care, and to adults with learning disabilities, to find out how people are responding to changes in social care.
+Researchers at the universities of Southampton and Dundee, working with local and national partners, will speak to local care providers and adults with learning disabilities to find out how people are responding to changes in social care.

 If you would be interested in contributing to the research, or have any questions, please contact Andrew Power at [email protected]